galadd/eth_state_diff/README.md

 eth_state_diff computes and applies compact binary deltas between Ethereum consensus-layer states.
 It is designed for archival storage, fast-sync, and historical state reconstruction, replacing full snapshots with highly compressible encodings.

-## Design Philosophy

-This library targets the **disk layer**.
-It operates strictly on contiguous, flat SSZ byte buffers (&[u8], &mut Vec<u8>) rather than complex in-memory tree structures.
-This allows the delta algorithms to saturate memory bandwidth and avoids serialization overhead during reconstruction.
+This library targets the **disk layer** — the output is always a compact, serializable delta.

+Consensus clients using persistent or tree-backed data structures will need to materialize these flat views before calling create.
+While this materialization introduces overhead to the integration step, it allows the diffing engine itself to operate at maximum memory bandwidth, strictly avoiding the cache-thrashing penalties of per-element tree traversals on dense data.

+**Note on Integration Overhead**: The primary bottleneck in adopting this library for tree-backed clients is the flattening step.
+Future optimizations may explore streaming SSZ serializers or tree-specific traversal helpers, and contributions in this area are highly welcome.

 ## Features